Thank you for looking at my profile.

 My Counselling Approach

-I am an accredited and registered Counsellor with British Association for Counsellors and Psychotherapists (BACP) and have worked in mental health in NHS and private practice for 20 years.
+I am an accredited and registered Counsellor with British Association for Counsellors and Psychotherapists (BACP) and have worked in mental health in NHS and private practice for over 20 years.
 My clients are individuals and couples and I work across the whole range of difficulties people face.

 I am Supervisor to Counsellors for a National MS charity.
-This has enabled me to have some insight into the challenges this diagnosis can have for people.
+This has enabled me to have insight into the challenges this diagnosis can have for people.
 Should you feel I can be of support to you if you develop MS I would more than happy to talk with you.

 I also work with clients with hearing impairments including tinnitus.
 I have a wide experience of clients needs.
 As an integrative (integral) practitioner I offer warmth, empathy and professionalism using different theories including humanistic, CBT and psychodynamic.
 This enables me to offer clients a supportive space tailoring my support to my clients so they can feel more able to deal with difficult emotions and problems in their lives.
 I am fully insured and continue to develop my skills through professional development as a member of BACP and therefore keep up to date with current thinking and practices in mental health.
 I am experienced in working with traumatic events which can stimulate difficult responses.
 I use Paul Gilbert’s and Deborah Lee’s Compassionate Mind theories.
 I have a great interest into how the sympathetic and parasympathetic nervous system can be activated by life events and incorporate this learning into my work.
 This can enable clients to more understand and therefore manage stress and anxiety for example